pwa-builder/ManifoldCordova/readme.md

 -->

 # Hosted Web Application
-This plugin enables the creation of a hosted web application from a [W3C manifest](http://www.w3.org/2008/webapps/manifest/) that provides metadata associated with a web application.
-It uses properties in the manifest to update corresponding properties in the Cordova configuration file to enable hosting the site’s content inside a Cordova application.
+This plugin enables the creation of a hosted web application from a [W3C manifest](http://www.w3.org/2008/webapps/manifest/) that provides metadata associated with a web site.
+It uses properties in the manifest to update corresponding properties in the Cordova configuration file to enable using content hosted in the site inside a Cordova application.

 **Typical manifest**
 <pre>